Recent dividend dates and rates

 Direct deposit of dividends

 Shareholders may elect to have their dividends deposited directly into accounts held at financial institutions in Canada that provide electronic funds-transfer services.
-Please call the CST Trust Company at 1-800-387-0825 to have your dividends directly deposited to your account.
+Please call the AST Trust Company (Canada) at 1-800-387-0825 to have your dividends directly deposited to your account.

 Dividends paid in U.S. funds

 Shareholders may choose to have their dividends paid in U.S. funds.
-Please call the CST Trust Company Answerline at 1-800-387-0825 to complete this request.
+Please call the AST Trust Company (Canada) Answerline at 1-800-387-0825 to complete this request.

 For 2006 and subsequent years, all dividends paid by Imperial are eligible dividends for Canadian federal income tax purposes.